My foray into retail arbitrage

 How many points I earned

-In total, I earned 28,667 points from spending around $2,667.
+In total, I earned 28,667 points from spending around $2,667 on retail arbitrage products.
 That’s a solid return, considering I’ll also earn a 25-30% profit and make progress towards AAdvantage and Hyatt elite status.
 In the long run, I’ll get more value from the hotel and Airline elite status perks than from the points.
-Let’s face it: With constant devaluations and limited award inventory, booking premium cabin flights is getting more difficult.
+Because let’s face it: With constant devaluations and limited award inventory, booking premium cabin flights is getting more difficult.

 How I’m unloading the merchandise